torabzadeh/BLOG01/groupnotes/Pattern_Recognition_Exercises.md

 ---
 layout: page
-title: Writing papers
+title: Pattern recognition in remote sensing: exercises and datasets
 ---

-A collection of exercises should be completed and reported **on time** and in turn until the end of semester.
+A collection of exercises should be completed and reported **on time** until the end of semester.
-It does not matter what programming languages are you using, but your results and reports will be evaluated.
+It does not matter what programming language are you using, but your results and reports will be evaluated.
-Send your reports via Email.
+Send your comprehensive reports via [Email](mailto:torabzadeh@basu.ac.ir).

 * TOC
 {:toc}

-# Dataset No.1
+# Datasets
+Passwords will be sent via lecture channels in Telegram or via Email.

+## No.1: Agricultural region
 This dataset includes remotely sensed imageries of an agricultural region in USA.
 The data are collected and regularly updated by USDA and distributed by [CSISS](https://nassgeodata.gmu.edu/CropScape/), George Mason University.

 We need bellow parts for performing the exercises: